cs0320-f23/term-project-rdbrooks-meball-jzdzilow-sridley/README.md

 http://localhost:3333/debuggingPartnerDone?name=_&email=_ → remove a debugging partner by name

+http://localhost:3333/debuggingPartnerDone?name=_&email=_&record=no → remove a debugging partner by name and remove them from the list tracking attendance

 http://localhost:3333/getInfo → gets general information on the current state of the collab hours manager

 http://localhost:3333/getInfo?role=debuggingPartner&name=_&email=_ → gets info on a specific debugging partner by name